cgre-aachen/open_AR_Sandbox/README.md

 * [LandscapeModule](notebooks/tutorials/09_LandscapeGeneration): Landscape generations using machine learning codes powered by [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)
 * [SeismicModule](notebooks/tutorials/10_SeismicModule): module for seismic wave modelling in the sandbox.
 This uses the power of [Devito](https://github.com/devitocodes/devito)
 * [GeoelectricsModule](notebooks/tutorials/11_GeoelectricsModule): module for visualization of geoelectrical fields using aruco markers as electrodes.
 This use power of [PyGimli](https://www.pygimli.org/)
+* [PynoddyModule](notebooks/tutorials/12_PynoddyModule): module for to visualize kinematic geological modelling simulations.
+This module is powered by [Pynoddy](https://github.com/cgre-aachen/pynoddy)

 Check the video below for some of the features in action:
 [![Open AR Sandbox Features](https://img.youtube.com/vi/t0fyPVMIH4g/0.jpg)](https://www.youtube.com/watch?v=t0fyPVMIH4g)